pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 What makes it even more complicated is the fact that there is a distinction between first generation rent controls created during the second world war and newer versions which fall under the class of second generation controls [2].

 ### First generation rent controls
 The first generation is summed up as rent freeze.
 It was introduced in the USA during the war to prevent people from taking advantage of families who had members abroad.
-After the end of the war, many areas removed the the freeze completely or like Europe enter into the second generation of rent controls [2].
+After the end of the war, many areas removed freezes completely or like Europe enter into the second generation rent controls [2].

 ### Second generation rent controls
 The second generation is a highly diversified set of restrictions.
 Under its umbrella fall regulations like:

 - rent increase per time unit
 - rent increase per new tenant
 - allowed rent differences in a specific area